 Cost: depending on when you go, tickets range from a little over €40 to a little over €100.
 The cost depends on how full the train is and if it is peak time.
 The average prices seem to settle at around €60.

-Time: between 2h 45 mins – 3 hours on a high-speed train with more than 20 trains a day making the trip between Madrid and Sevilla, with options more or less every half hour.
+Time: the train ride is between 2h 45 mins – 3 hours on a high-speed train with more than 20 trains a day making the trip between Madrid and Sevilla, with options more or less every half hour.

 If you would like to know more catching the train from Madrid to Seville and where to do that, be sure to check out my one day Seville itinerary where I break the process down even further.